kevintpeng/Learn-Something-Every-Day/Data-Science/Hadoop.md

 #### More on the MapReduce Algorithm
 A MapReduce program is composed of a Map() method, that reformats data  into a key-value pairs (tuples), and a Reduce() method that combines tuples into smaller sets of tuples.
 MapReduce framework has a single master **JobTracker** and slave **TaskTracker** per cluster-node.

+Map applies a function onto each element in a list.
+Reduce applies a fold on the list, applying a binary function onto all elements.

 #### Hadoop Distributed File System
 Provides a system for file management over a distributed system of hundreds of computers.